Universities UK website

 A Company limited by guarantee and registered in England and Wales Company No. 2517018.

 Registered Office: Woburn House, 20 Tavistock Square, London WC1H 9HQ

-Tagsacceptances access Adjustment admissions Admissions 2012 analysis applicants applications budget business China clearing competitiveness David Willetts David Willetts. apprenticeships economic growth Freedom of Information Funding graduates HEFCE HESA higher education House of Lords immigration India international students investment Labour Party conference mature students Moocs net migration NHS Office for Fair Access (OFFA) part-time research Review of part-time and mature study skills Social mobility spending review student finance UCAS UK Higher Education International Unit universities White Paper widening particpation
+Tagsacceptances access Adjustment admissions Admissions 2012 analysis applicants applications budget business China clearing David Willetts David Willetts. apprenticeships economic growth Freedom of Information Funding graduates HEFCE HESA higher education House of Lords immigration India international students investment Labour Party conference mature students Moocs net migration NHS Office for Fair Access (OFFA) part-time research Review of part-time and mature study skills Social mobility spending review student finance student number controls UCAS UK Higher Education International Unit universities White Paper widening particpation